What our Boarders say

 Are there any initiatives your particularly enjoy?

 I enjoy the ability to use my room during free periods in the afternoons.
-I am also very excited to do French conversation with our Head of Boarding, Mrs Bartlett-Rawlings on a Monday evening.
+I also enjoy French conversation with our Head of Boarding, Mrs Bartlett-Rawlings on a Monday evening.

 In what ways do you think you have developed since taking up flexi boarding?